awsdocs/aws-snowball-user-guide/doc_source/limits.md

 The following limitations exist for shipping a Snowball:
 + AWS will not ship a Snowball to a post office box\.
 + AWS will not ship a Snowball between non\-US regions—for example, from EU \(Ireland\) to EU \(Frankfurt\), or from Asia Pacific \(Mumbai\) to Asia Pacific \(Sydney\)\.
-+ Moving a AWS Snowball Edge appliance to an address outside of the country specified when the job was created is not allowed and is a violation of the AWS Service Terms\.
++ Moving a AWS Snowball Edge device to an address outside of the country specified when the job was created is not allowed and is a violation of the AWS Service Terms\.

 For more information on shipping, see [Shipping Considerations for AWS Snowball](shipping.md)\.

 ## Limitations on Processing Your Returned Snowball for Import<a name="return-limits"></a>

-To connect your returned Snowball to one of our Snowball stations for import, the appliance must meet the following requirements:
+To connect your returned Snowball to one of our Snowball stations for import, the device must meet the following requirements:
-+ The Snowball appliance must not be compromised\.
++ The Snowball device must not be compromised\.
 Except for the two access panels in the front and the back, don't open the Snowball for any reason\.
-+ The appliance must not be physically damaged\.
++ The device must not be physically damaged\.
 You can prevent damage by closing the two panels on the Snowball until the latches make an audible clicking sound\.
 + The Snowball's E Ink display must be visible, and must show the return label that was automatically generated when you finished transferring your data onto the Snowball\.

 **Note**